-Bernadette is a researcher at the Centre for Architecture, Urbanism, and Global Heritage, Nottingham Trent University.
+Bernadette is the Principal Investigator of this project at the Centre for Architecture, Urbanism, and Global Heritage, Nottingham Trent University.
 She holds a PhD in Architectural Design from the Bartlett School of Architecture, UCL; and is a practising architect and Master in Architecture from the Pontifical Catholic University of Chile (PUC).

 Improving heritage intervention in post-disaster recovery efforts have driven her academic career, which started after the 2005 earthquake in Tarapacá, Chile, when she co-founded the Tarapacá Project.
 She teamed up with colleagues and locals to build a re-construction prototype used as a Community Library; and developed housing strategies in her MArch.
 She applied her approach in heritage villages after the 2010 earthquake in central Chile during her work at the Heritage Reconstruction Programme of the Ministry of Housing and Urban Development.

 Bernadette is co-founder of DLA Scan Architectural Studio and was creator and leader of BScan, a 3D-laser-scanning teaching cluster at the Bartlett School of Architecture, focusing on representation and digital preservation.
 She is a peer-reviewer for the Journal of Housing and the Built Environment and has obtained several funding and scholarships to carry out her research.
 Bernadette has presented, published and exhibited her research internationally, and has taught at the PUC and the Bartlett.